LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

    By default, the message is printed as passed to the ``format/2`` predicate.
 ``List``
-   By default, the list items are printed indented one per line.
+   By default, the list items are printed indented, one per line.
 The items are preceded by a dash and can be ``@Message``, ``Key-Value``, or ``Format+Arguments`` messages.
 If that is not the case, the item is printed as passed to the ``writeq/1`` predicate.
 ``Title::List``
-   By default, the title is printed followed by a newline and the indented list items, one per line.
+   By default, the title is printed, followed by a newline and the indented list items, one per line.
 The items are printed as in the ``List`` meta message.
 ``[Stream,Prefix]>>Goal``